Latest investment update

 Here you’ll find your update on NatWest Invest and other investment news, to help keep your finger on the pulse.

-Quarter 3 2020 investment news
+Quarter 4 2020 investment news

-Take a look at the invest activity from 1st April to the 30th June
+Take a look at the invest activity from 1st October to the 31st December

-Market update as at 30 September
+Market update as at 31 December 2020

-Fund positioning and outlook as at 30 September
+Fund positioning and outlook as at 31 December

 When investing, past performance should not be taken as a guide to future performance.
-The value of investments, and the income from them, can go down as well as up, and you may get back less than you put in.
+The value of investments, and the income from them, can go down as well as up, and you may not recover the amount of your original investment.